csabaiBio/RBD-AlphaFold2-structures-and-phenotypic-information/README.md

 - omicron_ba1
 - omicron_ba2

+# Reproducing our data-set validation and useful notebooks:

-# Visualising structural distorition on mutation.
+## Visualizing structural distortion on mutation.
+### We investigate the mean deviation in distance each amino acid has for each each structure created.
+We observe that every mutation at a given position corresponds to a structural distortion at that position as well as some others in the structure.
 `../data_usage_scripts/xyz_variation_at_position.ipynb`

-# Simple statistics and antibody escape plots notebook.
+## Simple statistics notebook.
-`../antibody_escape/antibody_escape_vs_structuraldistortion.ipynb`
+### Exploring simple amino acid variation statistics.
+`../data_usage_scripts/aa_changes_vs_RMSD.ipynb`
+### Exploring the importance of the interface with respect to ACE2 binding values.
+`../interface_exploration/interface_importance.ipynb`

+## Protein Disorder analysis notebook.
+### Here we investigate how pLDDT (b-factor) output of the AF2 files correlate with state-of-the-art disorder estimations.
+`../disorder_analysis/iupred_notebook-Analyses_mod.ipynb`

-# Wuhan generalization experiment:
+## Wuhan generalization experiment:
 `cd wuhan_generalization_experiments`
 ### To create all embeddings and run random forest classifier experiment.
 `./wuhan_generalization.sh`
-### Then to visualise reasults with the notebook:
+### Then to visualize results with the notebook:
 `./RF_generalization_plot.ipynb`

-# Umap reasults figure:
+## Umap results figure:
-### Visualise embeddings (representations) of the generated dataset.
+### Visualize embeddings (representations) of the generated dataset.
 `./projections/UMAP_all_vars_structs.ipynb`

-# Scripts to create PQR files
+## Scripts to create PQR files
 ### Create PQR files for further downstream tasks.
 `./data_usage_scripts/PQR-APBS.ipynb`

-## FoldX RBD protein expression prediction experement.
+## FoldX RBD protein expression prediction experiment.
-### Run FoldX stabvility function for all structures with foldX software installed.
+### Run FoldX stability function for all structures with foldX software installed.
 `./foldX_stability/foldx_expression_prediction.py`

+## Validation that structures are correctly aligned.
+### We see a direct correlation between RMSD values in the 3D space and rotation invariant adjacency matrix space.
+`../rotation_analysis/MSE_vs_adjacency_dist.ipynb`

+## Antibody escape plots notebook.
+### Using the Bloom et al antibody escape calculator, we observe structural distortion correlates with antibody escape.
+`../antibody_escape/antibody_escape_vs_structuraldistortion.ipynb`